Kolowrat-Krakowsky: Leopold Filip and Sascha Kolowrat-Krakowsky

 Leopold Filip Kolowrat-Krakowsky (1852–1910) became the administrator of the family property in the second half of the 19th century.
-He was a member of the Imperial Council of the Austro-Hungarian Emprire and later serve in the Bohemian Assembly.
+He was a member of the Imperial Council of the Austro-Hungarian Emprire and later served in the Bohemian Assembly.
 Leopold Filip was a Second Class Knight of the Order of the Iron Crown.
 Apart from the Přimda estate and the estate in Klatovsko, he also administered the Kolowrat Palace and the New Kolowrat Palace in Prague.